-As I mentioned, my interest in TV Powww (or Clubhouse Powww! as particular station billed it) was far more passive compared to my 10-year-old sister’s.
+As I mentioned, my interest in TV Powww (or Clubhouse Powww! as this particular station billed it) was far more passive compared to my 10-year-old sister’s.
 And in the summer of 1980, Sis asked Mom and Dad to mail her name and phone number to the station for consideration as a contestant.
-One July afternoon while Sis and I were in the backyard pulling weeds in our mother’s garden (she needed the help since she was 6 months pregnant with our little sister), Mom came running out of the back door and told Sis, “It’s Channel 11 on the phone!
+One July afternoon, while Sis and I were in the backyard pulling weeds in our mother’s garden (she needed the help since she was 6 months pregnant with our little sister), Mom came running out of the back door and told Sis, “It’s Channel 11 on the phone!
 They selected your name to play Clubhouse Powww!
 They’ll call us back this afternoon!”

-The setup was this: The TV station had three half-hour kids’ shows every weekday, and in the middle of each was a live Clubhouse Powww! segment hosted in a studio with a clubhouse-like setting by a very genial host (who, as his obituary from a few years ago noted, had several roles at the station, including its master control operator and… wait for it… Bozo the Clown).
-The host would converse briefly with the caller (one player in each segment) before laying out the ground rules and having the caller turn to on shouting “Powww!” at each moving target.
+The setup was this: The TV station had three half-hour kids’ shows every weekday, and in the middle of each was a live Clubhouse Powww! segment hosted in a studio with a clubhouse-like setting by a very genial host (who, as his obituary from a few years ago noted, had several roles at the station, including serving as its master control operator and… wait for it… Bozo the Clown).
+The host would converse briefly with the caller (one player in each segment) before laying out the ground rules and having the caller turn to shouting “Powww!” at each moving target.
 Whichever of the 3 players each day hit the most targets within their 30-second turn earned a $50 gift certificate from the show’s sponsor, the McDonald’s restaurants in the area (because back in 1980, nobody thought much about fast food leading to childhood obesity).

-So, here we were all gathered in the living tuned to the TV and waiting for Sis to have her shot playing Clubhouse Powww! (by luck of the draw, Sis played in the first of the three segements).
+So, here we were all gathered in the living tuned to the TV and waiting for Sis to have her shot playing Clubhouse Powww! (by luck of the draw, Sis played in the first of the three segments).
 But halfway through the McDonald’s commercial that was to precede Sis’ big turn… ABC News cuts in for a “special report” from the White House; I think it had to do with Billy Carter selling beer to Libya or something.